social-inn/bookings/README.md

 ```
 Error Response:
   * Code: 500

-  * Content: [TODO: FILL UP ERROR MESSAGE]
+2. Bookings

 Endpoint: ```/rooms/:id/bookings```

+Success Response:
-Success Response: An array of objects containing all the bookings a room with param ```id``` has.
-Each object represents a booking that has been made for that room.
+  * An array of objects containing all the bookings for room with param ```id```.
+  * Each object represents a booking that has been made for that room.
   * Code: 200
-  * Data Shape: Array of Objects
-  * Content:
+  * Expected Content:

  ```sh
 [